FIVE MOST SURPRISING FINDS

 The consequences of living without legal help are not theoretical.
 They are measured in evictions, lost wages, broken families, and businesses that never form.
 Rebecca Sandefur’s research shows that legal problems for low-income Americans are not minor issues but central drivers of poverty and downward mobility (Sandefur, “Access to What?”
 Daedalus, Vol. 148, No. 1, 2019).
 A single unresolved legal problem — an eviction, a debt collection, a custody dispute — can cascade into consequences that compound over years and across generations.

-Now multiply this across every category of civil legal need in a Black neighborhood:
+Now multiply this across every category of civil legal need in a Black neighborhood.

 Gillian Hadfield has argued that the legal profession’s own regulatory structure — the unauthorized practice of law statutes, the bar association’s monopoly on who may provide legal services — contributes directly to the access crisis (Hadfield, Rules for a Flat World, Oxford University Press, 2017).
 The legal profession has designed a system in which only lawyers may perform legal work, and then failed to produce lawyers willing to do it where it is needed most.